 As the news clip came to a close, the camera panned in on a book sitting on the rabbi’s desk.
 It was the Talmud, Judaism’s oral tradition in which so many laws are explained, including the one in this week’s reading: “If you come across your enemy’s ox or donkey wandering off, be sure to return it.”
 This law is interpreted to mean that a person has an obligation to return lost objects to their owner (even if the owner is an enemy).
 And so the Muroffs did.

-The readings of the past few weeks have shown us God’s greatness over and over again.
-However, this week’s portion shows us how we can become great ourselves.
+Much of the Torah is filled with stories about God’s greatness and His miraculous deeds — as well it should!
+But this verse helps show us how we can become great ourselves.
 By keeping God’s laws even when they challenge our human desires, we overcome our nature – which is no less miraculous than when God creates miracles by overturning the laws of nature Himself.